 These special guns need electricity to produce heat; generally, the temperature of hot air is around 100 degrees Celsius to 550 degrees Celsius.
 The heat directed toward the target is through a nozzle and spreads around by an electric fan.

-A drilling machine is the most essential tool for any tool collector.
+A power drill is the most essential tool for any tool collector.
 Driven both manually and electrically, a drilling machine is used for a variety of tasks such as piercing a hole in a wall, fixing screws in solid space, etc.

 Also known as rotary hammers or hammering drills, this type of drill machine is used for tasks that require speed, efficiency, and power.